asmagen/SPAGEfinder/README.md

 # EncyclopediaGeneticInteractions

-A multi-step computational pipeline (Encyclopedia of Genetic Interactions - EnGIne) to search for clinically relevant functional gene interactions given their association with patient survival
+A multi-step computational pipeline (Encyclopedia of Genetic Interactions - EnGIne) to search for clinically relevant functional gene interactions given their association with patient survival.

 # Analysis pipeline summary
 See main.GI.script.R for full details.